qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 which is to say it should delete the directory and everything inside it.

 *Warning*: The `rm` command can be dangerous, and its deletions are not reversible.
-Be careful to ensure you supply the correct command otherwise you may lose data or cause harm to your system.
+Be careful to ensure you supply the correct command; otherwise you may lose data or cause harm to your system.

 The command line gives you a lot of power over your computer.
 However, with